 Since the industrial boom, the Magic City has given townships from North to South and West to East.
-So many of the residents of the newer cities (some dating back to the earlier 1900s) surrounding the city, still have a special connection the heart of the Magic City.
+These cities have a special connection the heart of the Magic City.
 It is the hub where our county city halls, businesses, universities, cultural and art centers operate.
-Each resident of the Magic City(ies) may call the suburbs home, but none of us can separate ourselves from the connection to the city.
+Below is a list of many of the cities surrounding Birmingham.

-Sidewalk Film Festival- TIME magazine named among the “Film Festivals for the Rest of Us”
+Sidewalk Film Festival- TIME magazine named among the “Film Festivals for the Rest of Us.”

 Museum of Art- Houses more than 24,000 paintings, sculptures, prints, and decorative art pieces.